carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 code.

 Currently, there are two backend consumers of debug info: DwarfDebug and CodeViewDebug.
-DwarfDebug produces DWARF sutable for use with GDB, LLDB, and other DWARF-based debuggers. :ref:`CodeViewDebug <codeview>` produces CodeView, the Microsoft debug info format, which is usable with Microsoft debuggers such as Visual Studio and WinDBG.
+DwarfDebug produces DWARF suitable for use with GDB, LLDB, and other DWARF-based debuggers. :ref:`CodeViewDebug <codeview>` produces CodeView, the Microsoft debug info format, which is usable with Microsoft debuggers such as Visual Studio and WinDBG.
 LLVM's debug information format is mostly derived